A Cup of Trembling

 The new coalition included the Yesh Atid, the Jewish Home and Hatnuah parties and excludes the ultra-Orthodox parties at the insistence of Yesh Atid and the Jewish Home.

-Prime Minister Benjamin Netanyahu’s Speech at the United Nations General Assembly September 29, 2014.
+Prime Minister Benjamin Netanyahu’s Speech at the United Nations General Assembly on September 29, 2014.

 Thank you, Mr. President, Distinguished delegates, I come here from Jerusalem to speak on behalf of my people, the people of Israel.